 To get a better understanding of how to travel within Italy for tourism, it’s important to understand Italy’s new two-tiered system: the “green pass” and the “super green pass”.

-A green pass indicates that someone has either been vaccinated from covid-19, has fully recovered from the virus, or has received a negative rapid or molecular test within the past 24 or 72 hours.
+A green pass indicates that someone has either been vaccinated from COVID-19, has fully recovered from the virus, or has received a negative rapid or molecular test within the past 24 or 72 hours.
 This pass is also referred to as a green certificate and is used to streamline travel throughout the EU for residents.

 In Florence and want to visit Lucca for the day?
-With the super green pass, this is absolutely possible!
+With the super green pass, this is possible!
 Without it, travel within Italy is simply not allowed via public means.

 While Americans will not technically receive an electronic green pass, all conditions of the certificate must be met to enter and travel freely around Italy.
 The CDC card works as a replacement, and it is very common practice to show it here.
-Simply smile and say “Sono americana” (I’m American) while showing your physical card, and sometimes, ID.
+Simply smile and say “Sono americana” (I’m American) while showing your physical card, and sometimes, your ID.

 Since multiple tests are no longer required to enter the country, the “covid-free” or “covid-tested” flight is no longer in place.
 Read more and stay up to date with the latest airline changes at Delta.

-While planning may require more due diligence than before, the borders are indeed open to travel to Italy, and things are on track for what is sure to be a fantastic tourist season sipping spritzes in the piazzas.
-Until you’re ready to make the trip, I recommend brushing up on Italian greetings and formalities and making a delicious aperitivo at home.
-Italy will be waiting for you!
+While planning may require more due diligence than before, the borders are indeed open to travel to Italy, and things are on track for what is sure to be a fantastic tourist season, sipping spritzes in the piazzas.

 Have Us Plan Your Italy Trip